Zebra Technologies Co. (NASDAQ:ZBRA) Shares Sold by Shaker Investments LLC OH

-Zebra Technologies declared that its Board of Directors has initiated a share buyback plan on Tuesday, May 17th that authorizes the company to repurchase $1.00 billion in shares.
-This repurchase authorization authorizes the industrial products company to reacquire up to 5.8% of its stock through open market purchases.
-Stock repurchase plans are generally a sign that the company’s leadership believes its stock is undervalued.

-Several brokerages have recently issued reports on ZBRA.
-JPMorgan Chase & Co. upgraded shares of Zebra Technologies from a “neutral” rating to an “overweight” rating and lowered their target price for the company from $530.00 to $500.00 in a report on Monday, April 4th.
-Robert W. Baird decreased their price target on shares of Zebra Technologies from $550.00 to $440.00 in a research note on Wednesday, May 4th.
-Needham & Company LLC decreased their price target on shares of Zebra Technologies from $535.00 to $500.00 in a research note on Wednesday, May 4th.
-StockNews.com cut shares of Zebra Technologies from a “buy” rating to a “hold” rating in a research note on Thursday, June 9th.
-Finally, UBS Group decreased their price target on shares of Zebra Technologies to $540.00 in a research note on Friday, June 3rd.
-Two equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of $502.50.
+ZBRA has been the subject of a number of analyst reports.
+Robert W. Baird cut their price objective on shares of Zebra Technologies from $550.00 to $440.00 in a research report on Wednesday, May 4th.
+JPMorgan Chase & Co. upgraded shares of Zebra Technologies from a “neutral” rating to an “overweight” rating and cut their price target for the company from $530.00 to $500.00 in a report on Monday, April 4th.
+Morgan Stanley upgraded shares of Zebra Technologies from an “underweight” rating to an “equal weight” rating and cut their price target for the company from $400.00 to $335.00 in a report on Monday, May 23rd.
+StockNews.com downgraded shares of Zebra Technologies from a “buy” rating to a “hold” rating in a report on Thursday, June 9th.
+Finally, UBS Group cut their price target on shares of Zebra Technologies to $540.00 in a report on Friday, June 3rd.
+Two equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $502.50.

+Zebra Technologies (NASDAQ:ZBRA – Get Rating) last posted its earnings results on Tuesday, May 3rd.
+The industrial products company reported $3.76 earnings per share for the quarter, beating the consensus estimate of $3.48 by $0.28.
+Zebra Technologies had a net margin of 14.25% and a return on equity of 31.20%.
+The firm had revenue of $1.43 billion during the quarter, compared to the consensus estimate of $1.37 billion.
+During the same period last year, the firm posted $4.47 EPS.
+The firm’s revenue for the quarter was up 6.3% on a year-over-year basis.
+On average, equities research analysts predict that Zebra Technologies Co. will post 17.82 earnings per share for the current year.

+Zebra Technologies announced that its board has initiated a stock buyback program on Tuesday, May 17th that permits the company to buyback $1.00 billion in outstanding shares.
+This buyback authorization permits the industrial products company to purchase up to 5.8% of its shares through open market purchases.
+Shares buyback programs are often a sign that the company’s board of directors believes its shares are undervalued.

 Zebra Technologies Company Profile (Get Rating)